Sage Partner Cloud Provides Flexible Path to the Cloud for Medium Businesses

 Supporting customers as they navigate the digital transformation journey

-/EIN News/ -- ATLANTA, Dec.
-16, 2020 (GLOBE NEWSWIRE) -- Sage, the market leader for cloud business management solutions, today announces the Sage Partner Cloud Program in the U.S. and Canada.
-The program enables partners to deploy and customize their customers’ Sage 100 and Sage 300 products online, which supports them on their journey to the cloud, at a pace that suits them and their business.
+/EIN News/ -- TORONTO, Dec.
+16, 2020 (GLOBE NEWSWIRE) -- Sage, the market leader for cloud business management solutions, today announced the Sage Partner Cloud Program in the U.S. and Canada.
+The program enables partners to deploy and customize their customers’ Sage 300 product online, which supports them on their journey to the cloud, at a pace that suits them and their business.

 Sage Partner Cloud will optimize Sage customers' ability to work remotely while controlling costs, on both a short- and long-term basis.
 It is especially useful as a digital solution for businesses that are re-evaluating the ways in which they manage in the COVID-19 economy.

-Sage Partner Cloud allows our partners to deploy Sage 100 and Sage 300 more quickly on the Microsoft Azure cloud, enabling them to fully tailor the deployment and manage ISV add-ons to meet the customer's unique needs.
+Sage Partner Cloud allows our partners to deploy Sage 300 more quickly on the Microsoft Azure cloud, enabling them to fully tailor the deployment and manage ISV add-ons to meet the customer's unique needs.

 Sage Partner Cloud provides key benefits:

-- Time savings: Sage Partner Cloud, leveraging the Sage Provisioning Portal, automates the deployment of Sage 100 and Sage 300 in the cloud, creating less disruption and saving time as customers transition along the digital journey.
+Time savings: Sage Partner Cloud, leveraging the Sage Provisioning Portal, automates the deployment of Sage 300 in the cloud, creating less disruption and saving time as customers transition along the digital journey.

-- Cost effectiveness: Customers can continue to use Sage 100 and Sage 300 products, reducing training and project costs as well as avoiding business disruption.
+Cost effectiveness: Customers can continue to use Sage 300, reducing training and project costs as well as avoiding business disruption.

-“Today more than ever, the ability to work anytime, anywhere, and access business-critical information is imperative,” says Nancy Harris, executive vice president and managing director, Sage North America.
-“The Sage Partner Cloud program lets customers migrate to the cloud on their terms, at their pace, on the Sage Business Management Solution they know and trust.”
+“Today more than ever, the ability to work anytime, anywhere, and access business-critical information is imperative,” said Nancy Harris, EVP and Managing Director, Sage North America.
+“The Sage Partner Cloud program helps our customers migrate to the cloud on their terms, at their pace, with the Sage Business Management Solutions they know and trust.”

-“More and more, I see businesses moving away from servers and infrastructure limitations, as new generations of business leaders are looking for creative and new ways to move to the cloud.
-For most of my Sage 100 and Sage 300 customers who are already using Office 365, the Sage Partner Cloud Program is the next step toward digital transformation,” said Koray Ozturk, Chief Technology Officer, Kerr Consulting, and Sage Business Partner.
-“As a Sage Business Partner, I see the Sage Partner Cloud Program benefitting partners and customers by providing uniformity, better control and a path forward that will enable business continuity in a way that helps us save time and money.”
+“Sage Partner Cloud makes the digitization journey easy for our customers, improving quality of service and ensuring business continuity at a time when they are seeking to future-proof their business,” said Nancy Tichbon, Managing Director, Sage Canada.
+“As customers look to broaden the scope of products, they can work with their partner to build in customization or ISV solutions, all in the cloud.
+And through the power of automation, the solution can be deployed in as little as 60 minutes.”

+“Today’s leading companies are embracing the cloud at a faster rate than ever before,” said Peter Ribeiro, President, Impac Solutions Inc. “For our Sage 300 customers who are using Office 365 in their business, the Sage Partner Cloud program provides an easy path to the cloud through Microsoft Azure.
+We are excited about how the new program will benefit partners by enabling reliability and business continuity that will reap both time and cost savings.”

 Sage Partner Cloud is powered by the Sage Provisioning Portal, a web portal that provides a one-stop shop for the administration of a partner’s hosted customer base, dramatically simplifying the administrative overhead.